mighty-gerbils/gerbil/doc/reference/misc.md

 ```

 Safe variant of `runtime#type-descriptor-fields`.
 Returns the number of fields
-in the type as a fixnum. *typ* must be a type descriptor or an error is
+of the type as a fixnum. *typ* must be a type descriptor or an error is
 signaled.

 ::: tip Examples: